alibaba/arthas/tutorials/katacoda/case-classloader-en/case-classloader.md

 ### Show the URLs of the URLClassLoader

-For example, the hashcode of spring `LaunchedURLClassLoader` viewed above is `1be6f5c3`, and all its urls can be listed by the `-c` parameter:
+For example, the hashcode of spring `LaunchedURLClassLoader` viewed above is `1be6f5c3`, and all its urls can be listed by specifying classloader using the `-c` parameter and then executing the following command:

 `classloader -c <classLoaderHash>`